Aborigines' Protection Society: Activities

 The Aborigines' Protection Society remained active for about 70 years.
 It operated in Australia, New Zealand, Fiji, Canada, South Africa and the Congo.
-Its motto was Ab Uno Sanguine, meaning "Of One Blood".
+Its motto was Ab Uno Sanguine, meaning "Of One Blood" (from Acts 17:26).
 Its focus was on equal rights, as Equality before the law, for indigenous people, although it did not extend to the protection and preservation of the cultures of these peoples.
 It aimed to achieve legislation that was not based on race, with "racial amalgamation".
 There was no commitment therefore to preserving the indigenous peoples as encountered.

 In 1840 the Society reported on the treatment of indigenous peoples of Upper Canada.

 The differing views of Buxton and Hodgkin on how to proceed caused some fundamental divisions in the early years.
 Hodgkin was interested in a forum for both scientific discussion (of early ethnology, a discipline that hardly yet existed separately from the study of language), and protective activities based on lobbying.
 Buxton shortly became caught up in the activist drive that led quickly to the Niger expedition of 1841, the failure of which was a huge personal blow and also drove missionary considerations into the background for a time.
 Hodgkin was unhappy with Buxton's published criticism of Elliott Cresson, and the general British disregard for Liberia as an abolitionist project.
 King issued a prospectus for the new Ethnological Society of London in 1842, following Hodgkin's view that the humanitarian and scientific objectives should from then on be pursued separately.

 In 1842 the purpose of the APS was restated: "to record the history, and promote the advancement, of Uncivilized Tribes".

 On Buxton's death in 1845, Samuel Gurney took over as President.
 Finances improved, and from 1847 Hodgkin had an assistant as Secretary on the payroll for a period, the activist Louis Alexis Chamerovzow.
 Chamerovzow published on the rights of Māori in 1848, and worked on Charles Dickens as opinion-former, with some success (as Dickens wrote to George Payne Rainsford James).
 He was a perceptive analyst of the difficulties in reconciling the interests of indigenous people and settlers.

 Other campaigns included the case of a black man in the Cape Colony accused of stealing from a white man and punished by torture (1850), the use of bonded labour of black children in the Transvaal Republic (1880), and, later continued protesting the exploitation of indigenous South Africans during the time preceding the Second Boer War (1899–1902), which, they said, was often perpetrated under a "guise of philanthropy and Christianity".

 In 1870 the APS bought Lennox Island (Prince Edward Island) on behalf of a community of the Mi'kmaq people.